Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 Yellow fingernails can be a sign of vitamin deficiency or a fungal infection.
 If you’re concerned about yellow fingernails, see a doctor to rule out any underlying conditions.

 You can improve the health of your nails by including certain foods in your diet or using home remedies.
-By following these tips, you can keep your nails healthy and free from yellow stains.
+Following these tips, you can keep your nails healthy and free from yellow stains.

-It’s also important to use a base coat before applying nail polish and to avoid yellow dyes in self-tanner and nail polish.
+It’s also essential to use a base coat before applying nail polish and to avoid yellow dyes in self-tanner and nail polish.
 With these simple tips, you can maintain healthy nails.

 Hey, I'm Jared and I'm a writer by heart.
 I call myself a Food-Conscious Journaling Coach, which is means I help foodies end emotional eating for a healthy, peaceful, and normal relationship with food.
 Just so happening journaling is both my heart and career!